-45 5.3.4 Information Services
+5.3.4 Information Services

-46 The information services focus on the monitoring part of resource management, including related

-47 activities such as the transmission and storage of this monitoring information.
-The information 1 services contain discovery and logging services, two important components in resource
+The OGSA information services focus on the monitoring part of resource management, including related activities such as the transmission and storage of this monitoring information.
+The information services contain discovery and logging services, two important components in resource management.

-2 management.
 The management of events is also expected to be classified here.

-3 Discovery services are likely to be deployed in every Grid.
-As mentioned in section 3.2,

-4 discovery consists of many levels, and the functionality in the OGSA functions level consists

-5 mainly of registries.
-A service, including a resource represented as a service, must be registered

-6 in one or more registries so that it can be discovered, and so that its interfaces and capabilities

-7 can be queried.
-A primary Registry service is likely to be the starting point for discovering and 8 mapping, and hence managing, all resources in the Grid.
-It is important that Registry services.

-8 mapping, and hence managing, all resources in the Grid.
-It is important that Registry services 9 are available, and that they operate correctly, so managers will need to be able to monitor their

-10 operation and performance, and to create and destroy instances and copies as needed.
+Discovery services are likely to be deployed in every Grid.
+As mentioned in Section 3.2, discovery occurs at many levels, and the functionality in the OGSA functions level consists mainly of registries.
+A service, including a resource represented as a service, must be registered in one or more registries so that it can be discovered, and so that its interfaces and capabilities can be queried.
+A primary registry service is likely to be the starting point for discovering and mapping, and hence managing, all resources in the Grid.
+It is important that registry services are available, and that they operate correctly, so managers will need to be able to monitor their operation and performance, and to create and destroy instances and copies as needed.